-When we arrived in the East Yellowstone valley, Mike was thrilled; somehow we had accidentally booked at the same lodge that Mike had visited as a kid, and it was still just as he had remembered it.
 When we checked in at the front desk we inquired about activities for the week.
 I thought the kids might have overwhelmed the young gal at the front desk, talking over each other with questions about riding, rafting, s'mores and more, but she seemed totally unfazed and lined us all up with activities.

 We caught our breath as we watched a moose and her wobbly-legged calf munching on some leaves on the other side of the stream.
 After taking a few pictures of the animals, I turned my camera on the kids and captured a few candid shots of all of them together.

-Finally tiring of the snowball fight, we began the final hike to the peak following the trail over large rocks to reach the top.
+We began the final hike to the peak following the trail over large rocks to reach the top.
 As we approached, the sweeping views of Yellowstone Park left all of us speechless for a moment.
 One of the kids finally broke the silence asking if the jagged mountains in the distance were the Tetons.

 “Yep,” Mike said, "Just think we were hiking there just a few days ago, and there's Yellowstone Lake and the Grand Canyon of the Yellowstone.
 Look how magnificent it all looks from here!"